rafenriq/rafenriq.github.io/_posts/2022-11-24-introduction.md

 CW9166I-A-6                      3     CW9166I-A            cc9c.3ef7.e440 6c8d.772e.63a0 MX   -A   172.16.26.189                             Registered   default location
 ```

-The way Access Points work in the 9800 is by usings tags, they are used to control the features that are available for each AP.
-The tags are assigned to the access points as part of the rule engine that runs on the Controller and comes into effect during the AP join process.
+The 9800 Wireless Controller uses tags to control the features available for each Access Point.
+These tags are assigned to the Access Points as part of the rule engine that runs on the Controller.
+The rule engine comes into effect during the AP join process and ensures that the correct features are enabled for each Access Point.
+It's a simple but powerful system that helps you stay in control of your wireless network.

 Verify what tags where applied to the access point.
 Use "**show ap tag summary**" command.